Kirstie Fryirs

 Kirstie Fryirs is an Australian geomorphologist researching fluvial geomorphology and river management.

 Early life and education

 Fryirs is originally from Sydney, Australia.
-She has a Bachelor of Science (Honours) and PhD from Macquarie University for her 2001 thesis titled "A geomorphic approach for assessing the condition and recovery potential of rivers application in Bega Catchment, South Coast, New South Wales, Australia".
+She has a Bachelor of Science (Honours) and Ph.D. from Macquarie University for her 2001 thesis titled "A geomorphic approach for assessing the condition and recovery potential of rivers application in Bega Catchment, South Coast, New South Wales, Australia".

 Career and impact

 As of 2021 Fryirs is Deputy Associate Dean Research in the Faculty of Science and Engineering at Macquarie University.
 She is dedicated to university teaching and research, as well as outreach activities focused on scientific communication.

 She is best known for the creation of the tool for evaluating river condition called River Styles Framework with the Australian specialist Gary Brierley.

 Fryirs is currently working with other researchers from Macquarie University, in promoting "river champions in order to realize sustainable, participatory river and water management in Australia".